Dr4shtant/Email-Server/README.md

-Email Client server using Javascript and socket programming with additional implementation of SSL.
+Email Client server using HTML, Javascript and socket programming with additional implementation of SSL.

 How to run: